kubernetes/enhancements/keps/sig-auth/4193-bound-service-account-token-improvements/README.md

 * `ServiceAccountTokenJTI` feature flag will toggle including JTI information in tokens, as well as recording JTIs in the audit log / the SA user info.
 * `ServiceAccountTokenPodNodeInfo` feature flag will toggle including node info associated with pods in tokens.
+* `ServiceAccountTokenNodeBindingValidation` feature flag will toggle the apiserver validating Node claims in node bound service account tokens.
 * `ServiceAccountTokenNodeBinding` feature flag will toggle allowing service account tokens to be bound to Node objects.

+The `ServiceAccountTokenNodeBindingValidation` feature will graduate to beta one release earlier than `ServiceAccountTokenNodeBinding` to ensure a safe rollback from version N+1 to N (more info below in rollback considerations section).

-Both of these feature flags can be disabled without any unexpected adverse affects or coordination required.
+All other feature flags can be disabled without any unexpected adverse affects or coordination required.

 ###### How can this feature be enabled / disabled in a live cluster?